jphilbert/D3-Organization-Chart/README.md

-# D3.js Organization Chart
+# Organization Chart Using D3.js
-This is a simple proof-of-concept of an interactive, web-bases, open-source organization chart made in 2014 using d3.
+This is a simple proof-of-concept of an interactive, web-base, open-source organization chart made in 2014 using D3.

 ![chart_animation.gif](Media/chart_animation.gif "Animated Demo")